 The Maxi-Cosi Pebble Plus comes with a small instruction booklet, which contains 16 pages of diagrams on using the car seat in different situations, like in the car using either the seatbelt or an ISOFIX base, on your buggy frame, and in an aeroplane.

 I didn’t find them particularly useful, and it was more a case of trial and error with working out what the diagrams to adjust the harness actually meant.
+Having said that, 88% of parents we surveyed* found it quick and easy to install, scoring it 8/10 or higher.

 How easy did you find getting it in and out of the car?

 Quite easy, the car seat weighs 4.5kg and it didn’t feel too heavy to carry from home to the car, even with my five-month old baby in it.
+The ease with which it can be moved in and out of the car is backed up by MFM readers and Amazon and Maxi-Cosi customers, plus 26% of parents surveyed by MFM, who said this was their favourite feature about the seat.

 The handle is shaped at the top so that it is easy to grip and, because the seat isn’t particularly bulky, I could get it into the car without having to open the door fully, which is handy if you are parked awkwardly.